How it works

 | Total | 10,000 |

 Are all 10,000 guaranteed unique?
 Yes — checked twice.
-The generator assigns every word exactly once; then a completely separate validation program independently re-reads the finished list and verifies exactly 10,000 entries, no duplicates (even ignoring capitalization), every letter supported by the onchain font, and all 25 honors words present with correct categories.
-There is no path to a repeated word.
+The generator assigns every word exactly once; then a separate validation program independently re-reads the finished list and verifies exactly 10,000 entries, no duplicates, every letter supported by the onchain font, and all 25 honors words present.

 The 25 honors words (the one-of-ones)

-Twenty-five crypto-culture words are 1/1 "honors" pieces, rendered in bespoke hand-styled lettering instead of the collection's typeface: Rekt, Pepe, Degen, Lambo, Snipe, Liquid, Pump, Dump, Rug, Floor, Yield, Swap, Trade, Stake, Airdrop, Farm, Satoshi, Hype, Fee, Gas, Sweep, Mint, Dev, Token, Moon.
+Twenty-five crypto-culture words are 1/1 "honors" pieces, rendered in bespoke hand-styled lettering instead of the collection's typeface.
 They play exactly like any other word — special looks, zero gameplay advantage.

 The art: how a word becomes onchain artwork

 Every image is generated live, onchain, from code — there is no stored picture file.
-When a marketplace asks for a token's image, the Renderer assembles it on the spot: one typeface across the whole collection (Fraunces, freely licensed, embedded in the image); a material the word is "written on" — paper, parchment, slate, stained glass, gold leaf and more, in rarity tiers from Common to Legendary; and an ink and solid background color chosen from tables that guarantee the result is always legible.
+When a marketplace asks for a token's image, the Renderer assembles it on the spot: one typeface across the whole collection (Fraunces, embedded in the image); a material the word is "written on" — paper, parchment, slate, stained glass, gold leaf and more, in rarity tiers from Common to Legendary; and an ink and background color chosen so the result is always legible.
 The 25 honors words swap in their bespoke lettering.

-Crucial fairness rule: visual rarity has zero effect on the game.
-A Legendary gold-leaf word and a Common paper word have identical bounty odds, identical reward share, and the identical 1,000-WORD backing.
+Crucial fairness rule: visual rarity has zero effect on the game or rewards.
+A Legendary gold-leaf word and a Common paper word have identical bounty odds and identical fee share.
 The game and reward contracts are built so they literally cannot read a word's looks.

 Everything is fully onchain.
 The font, the material designs, and the 25 bespoke artworks live in the contracts themselves.
 No server, no IPFS — the artwork is as permanent as Ethereum.